“I like being able to ask why things work and why they’re broken, and then being able to fix them.”

 The notion of partnership, of forming a true team, is essential to Broken Earth’s success.
 As Andrew says, every member of the volunteer task force is “pushed to their professional and personal limits” on each mission.
 But they never reach the breaking point, and the reason is this: the team serves as a titanium crutch, there to prop everyone up when the time comes.

-“You take this group of individuals who may or may not know each other, and you bring them down to this area that is extremely poor and is still suffering from the devastation of the earthquake,” says Andrew.
+“You take this group of individuals who may or may not know each other, and you bring them down to this area that is extremely poor and is still suffering from the devastation of the earthquake,” he says.
 “You ask them to treat injuries they’re not used to treating, and it’s 36 degrees Celsius and the power comes on and off.
 They’re all working outside their element, and everyone can be fairly stressed.
 But what’s nice about Broken Earth is that the team rallies around each other.
 No one appears stressed because everyone is there to support of each other; everyone leans on each other for professional and emotional support.”

 Still, that kind of support doesn’t entirely ease the pain of losing a patient.
-Andrew recalls one devastating example (and there are many; you can read more in The Globe and Mail article on Dr. Spencer McLean) from an early Broken Earth mission.
+He recalls one devastating example (and there are many; you can read more in The Globe and Mail article on Dr. Spencer McLean) from an early Broken Earth mission.
 It involved an 18-year-old woman who had been shot in the abdomen by a stray bullet.

 “We took her to surgery, but there was no blood available,” says Andrew.
 “If we had been in North America, there would have been blood products immediately available, and we would have had some time to fix the vascular injury that she sustained.
 But she bled out right in front of us, to the point where her arteries were still pumping, because she was so young and vital, but she had no blood left, so she was only bleeding saline by the end of it.”